-The City of Providence Department of Art, Culture + Tourism (ACT) is proud to release our updated cultural plan.
+The City of Providence’s Department of Art, Culture + Tourism (ACT) is proud to release its updated cultural plan.
 PVDx2031: A Cultural Plan for Culture Shift outlines strategies and recommendations for strengthening arts, culture and creativity in Providence.
-To read the final text, click here.
+To download the full version for web click here.

 Have questions about the cultural plan?
-Please contact ACT Deputy Director, Gina Rodríguez-Drix, to schedule a time to discuss: email@example.com.
+Please contact Micah Salkind, ACT’s Deputy Director, to schedule a time to discuss: firstname.lastname@example.org.